v-harrishe/azure-docs/articles/azure-app-configuration/security-baseline.md

 **Responsibility**: Customer

-### PA-8: Choose approval process for Microsoft support
+### PA-8: Choose approval process for Azure support

-**Guidance**: Implement an organizational approval process for support scenarios where Microsoft may need access to your App Configuration data.
+**Guidance**: Implement an organizational approval process for support scenarios where Azure may need access to your App Configuration data.
 Customer Lockbox is not currently available for App Configuration support scenarios.

 **Azure Security Center monitoring**: Not applicable